 “Jesus, I’ve never seen so many fyfas!” said J as we stocked up on provisions in a Maxima supermarket in Palanga.
 We had come to hunt for amber (to scavenge, it would soon turn out) and I was feeling predatory (supermarkets have that effect on me).
 I had noticed all the gaudily outfitted fyfas parading around the aisles with their speculative breasts and backbiting butts.
 But I was in hot pursuit of spinach, shallots and aubergine for the pasta dish we had decided to make.
 For such a large and bounteous supermarket, the vegetable section offered frustratingly slim pickings.
 There were a few rooty staples but little to excite a seasoned vegetable-lover: we had to make do with oyster mushrooms, rucola and a red onion (the meat section, in contrast, was carnally encyclopaedic).
 I was almost sweating as we stood in line to pay (the queue was moving painfully slowly from problems with the payment terminal).
-I felt trapped, hemmed in.
-An exaggeratedly feminine fyfa stood in front of me; a stout worker (still in overalls) was scowling away behind me.
+I felt trapped, cornered.
+An exaggeratedly feminine fyfa stood in front of me, a stout worker (still in overalls) was scowling away behind me.
 Between these two hyperbolic gender archetypes, I felt positively androgynous.
 Palanga: a perfect microcosm of Lithuania, a pretty little window into its meaty soul.

 We were staying at a guesthouse about 6km from Palanga that was so well hidden we got lost trying to find it.
 Laimas, the affable owner with the maladjusted gaze of a war veteran, explained that he wanted the place to feel as remote as possible so that his guests could truly relax.
 Wireless internet access, for example, was restricted from 11:00–13:00 and from 19:00–21:00 according to the quirky guidelines dangling from a peg on the coat rack (“If you feel like reading – do”).
 As our host gave us a tour of the grounds, I said ‘wow’ so much that his elderly dog probably thought I was trying to strike up a conversation with him (the poor thing was blind in one eye after a violent encounter with a stag).
 I was impressed by how much love Laimas had put into his tourist-harvesting homestead: it was a sprawling paean to local history, paganism and (naïve) art.
 The buildings were designed to look half Prussian and half Lithuanian (redbrick lower storeys, slatted upper storeys, decorative eaves).
 Trees were laced through with lights and budding with baubles.
 Scavenged fishing equipment had been transformed into abstract sculptures.
 And my personal favourite: an external wall of one of the outlandish outhouses was lined from top to bottom with empty bottles of alcohol.
 As I perused the labels, I greedily imbibed the spirit of all those happy memories.